the-minimal/validator/README.md

 We assume that you control both the sender and receiver.

+We assume that Validator is used only for validating JSON.

 This allows us to make the library much smaller and faster.

 > If you want to transform data during or right after validation then you should make sure that the sender sends already transformed data instead